 As in most cases regarding your health, it’s better to be proactive than reactive.
 I mean, you could just wait around for your skin to shrivel and your heart to burst, but you’re probably better off taking steps to prevent free-radical production with the weapons you have available to you.

 Antioxidants protect the plasma membrane of cells by reacting with and removing free radicals.

-Again, I understand that sometimes practicality, finances, of even just plain laziness will inhibit you from taking advantage of all of the antioxidants available to you to protect your health, which is why I don’t recommend taking a bunch of supplements.
+Again, I understand that sometimes practicality, finances, or even just plain laziness will inhibit you from taking advantage of all of the antioxidants available to you to protect your health, which is why I don’t recommend taking a bunch of supplements.

 Now, I know that sounds like I’m just rattling off a list of jargon, but, trust me—that shit’s important.
 In combination, those things give you an insane boost to your immune system, an increase in energy production, and a nudge towards alkaline balance, all while improving gut health and digestion.

 Well, it’s the Oxygen Radical Absorbance Capacity, of course!
-And as everyone knows, that’s the measurement of anti-oxidant capacity.
+And as everyone knows, that’s the measurement of antioxidant capacity.
 Therefore, the higher the ORAC, the better a supplement will be at offsetting oxidative stress.

 I know that might sound confusing, so let me put it another way.

 There’s a point in Star Wars when, to the everlasting dismay of nerds everywhere, Qui-Gon reveals that the Force could be quantified by measuring something called midi-chlorians.
 The ORAC rating is like that, only without the glaring error of ruining the entire idea of mystical energy by adding numbers to the mix and making everyone hate George Lucas.

 Star Wars aside, the ORAC is kinda like that—in some sense, it quantifies the degree to which a compound will be effective against free radicals.